Jiraiya (Naruto)

 Jiraiya appears in two Naruto films, and as a playable character in most of the franchise's video games.
 Various pieces of merchandise based on him have been released.
 He has received positive critical reception.
 Reviewers have praised Jiraiya's introduction in the story and his relation with Naruto as his mentor.
-Out of all student-teacher relationships in Naruto, Jiraiya and Naruto's are the ones Kishimoto liked the most.
+Out of all student-teacher relationships in Naruto, Jiraiya and Naruto's is the one Kishimoto liked the most.
 He served as a strong father-figure to Naruto.

 Creation and conception

 Manga author Masashi Kishimoto first conceived Jiraiya's name based on Kabuki.
 He conceptualized him as a wizard with frog-like traits.
 He gave him an incisive and energetic speech pattern specific to old Kabuki plays.
 Kishimoto stated that Jiraiya "makes everything more colorful" since he is one of the few characters who enjoy talking.
 Regarding the bonds in the story, Kishimoto highlighted the importance of the character's death during his fight against Pain; this remark was made since, in his last moments, Jiraiya manages to discover the origin of Pain's multiple bodies and uses his last forces to send a message to Naruto Uzumaki in which he explains how Pain can be defeated.
 Kishimoto felt he had done a good job of establishing Jiraiya's last moments.
 He commented that out of all the master-pupil relationships he had created in the Naruto series, the bond between Naruto and Jiraiya is his favorite, stating that drawing their interactions was "worthwhile".
 Jiraiya was one of the characters that resonated the most with the author alongside Naruto, Sasuke Uchiha, and Haku.

 At the 2015 New York Comic-Con, when asked which character besides Naruto is his favorite, Kishimoto chose Jiraiya.
 Due to the fans' preference, Kishimoto drew a sketch of Jiraiya in front of the audience at the event.
 He stated he felt nostalgic since this was the first time he had drawn Jiraiya or any other character in the series for a while.
 However, Kishimoto did not remember how to draw Jiraiya initially, and thus he used a person among the spectators who was cosplaying Jiraiya as a reference.
 After being asked which character's point of view he would choose to tell the story from instead of Naruto's if given the possibility, Kishimoto listed Jiraiya as one of his choices.
 He elaborated on this by stating Jiraiya was not very knowledgeable at a young age, feeling that this aspect would have created an interesting contrast with Jiraiya's "not so much arrogant, but overconfident, blusterous, and very, very skilled" adult self and that the story presenting Jiraiya's development would have been "fun to draw".
 Kishimoto further mentioned that jutsu was still in the process of developing during Jiraiya's childhood, and he felt this would have been an engaging subject to depict in the series.
 Jiraiya is played by Hōchū Ōtsuka in the series' original animated adaptation, while David Lodge voices him in the English dub.